Chymyst/chymyst-core/docs/chymyst-actor.md

 We have completely decoupled mailboxes from chemical actors, in the sense that there is no direct correspondence between mailboxes and chemical actors.
 Chemical actors may atomically wait on one or more incoming messages from arbitrary mailboxes.
-The programmer's task is to define a number of mailboxes and a number of chemical actors so that the resulting message-passing logic corresponds to the desired tasks.
+The programmer's task is to define declaratively a number of mailboxes and a number of chemical actors so that the resulting message-passing logic corresponds to the desired tasks.
+The runtime engine will take care of instantiating and running all the declared computations.

 ## The Scala syntax